dotnet/AspNetCore.Docs/aspnetcore/performance/performance-best-practices.md

 <!-- TODO review Bill - replaced original .NET language below with .NET Core since this targets .NET Core -->
 The [.NET Core garbage collector](https://docs.microsoft.com/dotnet/standard/garbage-collection/) manages allocation and release of memory automatically in ASP.NET Core apps.
 Automatic garbage collection means that, generally, .NET Core developers don't need to worry about when or how memory is freed.
 However, cleaning up unreferenced objects takes resources (CPU time), so developers need to be careful about allocating too many objects in very [hot code paths](hot).
 This is especially true of large objects (> 85K bytes).
 Large objects are stored on the large object heap and require a full (generation 2) garbage collection to clean up.
 Unlike generation 0 and generation 1 collections, a generation 2 collection requires app execution to be temporarily suspended.
 Frequent allocation and de-allocation of large objects can cause inconsistent performance in ASP.NET Core apps.

-* **Do** consider caching large objects that are frequently used so that they don't need to be re-allocated each time they're needed.
+* **Do** consider caching large objects that are frequently used so that they don't need to be reallocated each time they're needed.
 * **Do** pool buffers by using an `ArrayPool<T>` to store large arrays.
 * **Do not** allocate many, short-lived large objects on [hot code paths](hot).